top of page

 04 Nanopixel labelling

 All 100+ Nanopixels are added to the sample simultaneously and only the barcode specific Nanopixels bind to their target RCPs.
-The Nanopixels are multiple fold brigther than regular fluorophores, photostable and capable of generating more than 100 colors using only 4-6 standard fluorescence channels.
+The Nanopixels are multiple fold brighter than regular fluorophores, photostable and capable of generating more than 100 colors using only 4-6 standard fluorescence channels.
 Multiple Nanopixels of each color bind their target RCP creating a strong signal able to be detected by fluorescence microscopy.
 This self-assembly of arrays enables unprecedented multiplexing in each well without the need of sample splitting, complex consumables or sequencing.

 Molecular counting - what it means